14000+ MCQs Indian Geography(Soils of India)

 Which of the statements given above is/are correct?

-28. Which one of the following soils is deposited by rivers?
+27. Which one of the following areas is most affected by soil erosion in India?

 I. Laterite soils are generally red in colour.